Erickrus/vanki/README.md

 # VANKI

 Voice ANKI is a Desktop application based on pyqt6.
-It can help users use answer sheets to quickly memorize the content of questions.
+It can help users to quickly memorize the content of questions with answer sheets.
 Currently, answer sheets support fill-in-the-blank questions and multiple-choice questions.
 In order to improve the memory effect, the application also supports a voice reading. [中文版](https://github.com/Erickrus/vanki/blob/main/README_CN.md)

 ## Installation